 NOTE: This link must undergo URL encoding.

 Security Token Service (STS) can be used to provide temporary credentials to third-party users.
 By adding a signature in the request header, users can then access the object.
 This authorization method is applicable to mobile scenario downloads.
-For more information on the implementation of temporary access credentials, refer to STS Java SDK.
+For more information on the implementation of temporary access credentials, see STS Java SDK.

 - Third-party users send a request to the application server to obtain an AccessKeyID, AccessKeySecret, and STS Token issued by STS.